 Distracted Driving Accidents

 As previously mentioned, anti-texting and driving campaigns have crowded the airwaves in the past couple of years, and for good reason.
-Almost 80 percent of vehicle crashes in California are due to some sort of driver inattention.
-And while texting is the most focused upon aspect of distracted driving, there are many other things that drivers do behind the wheel which diverts your attention from the road:
+Almost 80 percent of vehicle crashes in California are due to some sort of driving distraction.
+And while texting is the most focused on factor when it comes to distracted driving, there are many other things that drivers do behind the wheel which diverts their attention from the road, such as: